Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 ## Out of scope

-- Deprecating or removing `moduleAliases`, `br/<alias>:`, or `ts/<alias>:` references.
+- Deprecating or removing `moduleAliases`, `moduleAliasesMock`, `br/<alias>:`, or `ts/<alias>:` references.
 A separate REP must define migration tooling, schema deprecation, diagnostics, timelines, and removal criteria.
 The predefined `br/public:` alias remains supported independently of user-defined `moduleAliases`.
 - Defining environment-specific configuration discovery, selection, inheritance, or merging.
 That behavior requires a separate REP.
 - Defining inheritance for extension configuration or declarations.
 Extension inheritance is related because inherited extension declarations would make it easier to redirect extensions to local packages consistently across a repository without repeating configuration, but it will be addressed separately.
 - Redirecting one remote artifact reference to another remote artifact.
 A future proposal may introduce the explicit `artifacts.allowUnsafeRemoteArtifactRedirects` opt-in, but this setting is not part of the current design.